Innocent Egbunike

 Innocent Ejima Egbunike (born 30 November 1961) is a former sprinter from Nigeria.

-He studied at Azusa Pacific University, where he still holds the school record at 400 metres and the automatically timed NAIA meet record at 200 metres.
+He studied at Azusa Pacific University, where he still holds the school record in the 400 metres and the automatically timed NAIA meet record in the 200 metres.

 Medals

 At the 1983 Summer Universiade he won the 200 metres.
 At the regional level he won the 1987 All-Africa Games as well as three gold medals at the African Championships.

 He won an Olympic bronze medal in 4 x 400 metres relay in Los Angeles 1984.
 He finished sixth in the final of the individual 400 metres contest.
 Four years later in Seoul he placed fifth.
 In addition he won a silver medal in the 400 metres at the 1987 World Championships.

 He also won the gold medal in the 200 metres at the 1983 Summer Universiade with a personal best of 20.42 seconds; he followed this by finishing 6th in a world class field in the 200 metre final at the 1983 World Championships in Athletics in Helsinki.